 AAFP Foundation Immunization Awards

--- These awards recognize Family Medicine Residency programs that have achieved high or improved immunization rates in children or adults, or are implementing a system to increase immunization rates, especially in medically underserved populations.
+-- These awards recognize Family Medicine Residency programs that have achieved high or improved immunization rates or are implementing a system to increase immunization rates, especially in medically, underserved populations.

 AAFP Foundation National Conference Scholarships